wooksjs/wooksjs/docs/wooks/advanced/wooks-context.md

    Use `expectedTypes` in `useAsyncEventContext()` to ensure composables are only called within the correct event flow.

 5. **Graceful Error Handling:**
    If you call `useAsyncEventContext()` outside the correct context or after the event ends, it throws an error.
-Handle these scenarios as needed for your application.

-By following these guidelines, you can build robust, type-safe custom event adapters with `@wooksjs/event-core`, tapping into the same powerful architectural patterns that Wooks uses for HTTP, CLI, and workflow events.